culturesofknowledge/emplaces/README.md

 Our intent is to prepare EM Places in a transparent and collaborative manner as possible to allow it to become a useful resource for the [Pelagios Community][8] and an active participant in the proposed [Linked Pasts Network][9].

 ## Design
-The draft [design documents][10] (display, search, edit) offer an informal description of the planned features for EM Places together with a first set of interface mock-ups.
+The draft [design documents][10] (display, search, edit) offer an informal description of the planned features for EM Places together with a first set of [interface mock-ups][21].
 More details will be added here as the gazetteer’s features are finalized.

 ## Data Model
 An draft of the [proposed data model][11] for EM Places and a set of data model diagrams.
 More details will be added here as the data model is refined.